 Mary is a nurse who lately has been doing volunteer work with Red Cross

-Mary, if there is one thing Gale does that irritates you while underway what would that be?
+And Gale, if there was one thing Mary does that irritates you what would that be?

 We fish when its easy and enjoy the catch but buying it from local fishermen works pretty well.